-IT cyber security threats have evolved significantly, posing a serious challenge to information technology security.
+IT cybersecurity threats have evolved significantly in just the last decade, posing a serious challenge to information technology security, as it continuously needs to keep up with existing and emerging dangers.
 Common threats include:

 Ransomware.
 Hackers use ransomware to encrypt an entire device, network, or database.
 Then they demand a ransom to be paid for access to be restored.